Your guide to getting—and staying—strong through the years.

 If your workout doesn’t include strength training, you’re missing out.
-Strength training can ward off age-related muscle loss, keep your bones strong, promote mobility and function, prevent falls, and even help combat depression and cognitive decline.
+Strength training helps ward off age-related muscle loss, keep your bones strong, promote mobility, prevent falls, and combat depression and cognitive decline.

 But if you didn’t perform much strength training in your younger years (and even if you did), hitting the weight room now can be intimidating.
 Don’t sweat it!
 This guide will help you approach strength training in a safe, effective, and fun way that will keep you strong for life.